 SSLS Student Writes Dissertation on Immigrants with Credentials

 Stephen Lambert, a Ph.D. student in the School...

 Professor Neil Marrin: Cue Center Stage

-Though many professors encourage students to look beyond the conventional to find a passion, not many are able to embrace that advice quite so literally as Neil.
+Though many professors encourage students to look beyond the conventional to find a passion, not many are able to embrace that advice quite so literally as Marrin.
 His passion for theatre dates back to his early childhood—a passion that was cultivated and encouraged by his mother.
 “My passion for theatre began as an audience member—I was very lucky to grow up in New York with a mother who loved theatre and shared that love with me.”

-Now, Neil is a regular performer and soon to be producer at the Schultz Theatre.
-His most recent role as Tevye in The Fiddler on the Roof was a very special role for Neil.
+Now, Marrin is a regular performer and soon to be producer at the Schultz Theatre.
+His most recent role as Tevye in The Fiddler on the Roof was a very special role for Marrin.
 He explains, “When I was about 12 or so at day camp, we had a talent show and I sang ‘If I Were a Rich Man’ from The Fiddler on the Roof.
 From that day on my dream was to play Tevye.
 So it must have been meant to be.”

-For Neil, theatre is not only applicable on stage.
-When asked how theatre relates to teaching, Neil says, “Education should be transformational, and acting is transformational.
+For Marrin, theatre is not only applicable on stage.
+When asked how theatre relates to teaching, Marrin says, “Education should be transformational, and acting is transformational.
 You need to make your classroom a living and exciting thing, so I think my love of teaching and my love of theatre come together that way—I want to capture a student’s attention the same way I want to capture an audience’s attention.”

-Looking forward, Neil is preparing to step behind the curtain to produce a show this spring called Jekyll and Hyde The Musical.
+Looking forward, Marrin is preparing to step behind the curtain to produce a show this spring called Jekyll and Hyde The Musical.
 He encourages any one with a passion for theatre to volunteer at the Schultz Theatre and begin auditioning for shows.